12 Easy Ways To Relax (And Why It's So Important For Your Back)

 I mean who can stay mad and stressed out when you are enthusiastically greeted at the door every night by so much unconditional love?

-They are just always so pleased to see you that it can't help but give you a warm and happy feeling inside.
+They are just always so pleased to see us that it can't help but give you a warm and happy feeling inside.

 And having a loyal companion like this can also ward off feelings of loneliness that may be bringing your mood down.

-So having a pet has such a positive impact on your mood and overall health that it can't fail to help you to relax and take your mind off your aching back.
+So having a pet can have such a positive impact on your mood and overall health that it can't fail to help you to relax and take your mind off your aching back.

 10. Try Progressive Muscle Relaxation